-Vertical head gradient at the confluence of Bingham Canyon and Dry Fork Canyon is predominantly upward and averages 0.026 ft/ft.
+Vertical head gradient at the confluence of Bingham Canyon and Dry Fork Canyon is predominantly upward and averages 0.026 ft/ft (not density corrected).
 The upward gradient is reflective of a compilation of piezometer data collected from locations within the canyon both historic and current.
-The lower and most eastern part of Bingham Canyon has an upwards gradient as large as 0.051 ft/ft.
+The lower and most eastern part of Bingham Canyon has an upwards gradient as large as 0.051 ft/ft (not density corrected).
 In these conditions, groundwater is reporting to alluvium where is can be captured in the alluvium pumping wells.